JustDravee/justdravee.github.io/_posts/2025-04-03-the 3 prompts of spec thinking.md

 ---

-## What's even a Smart Contract, from First Principles?
+## What Even *Is* a Smart Contract (From First Principles)?

 An **asset management system**, where **actors** interact to gain specific **benefits** through **actions**.

 ### What's an ASSET?

-Money, Power or Ownership given to a user.
+Money, power, or ownership assigned to a user.

 👉 Try this cue: *"If it's something that can be transferred, it's an asset."*.